 4. No clear direction

-As they cannot manage their emotions, they lack focus and this lack of focus impacts on their ability to lay out a clear strategy for the team.
+As they cannot manage their emotions, they lack focus, and this lack of focus impacts their ability to lay out a clear strategy for the team.

 5. Put people on edge